-If you have drains in strip them several times a day, empty drain bulbs at least twice a day and record them on your sheet provided- you will need to bring them to the post-op appointment.
+You will have drains.
+Please refer to the drain handout instructions.
+You will need to strip them several times a day, empty drain bulbs at least twice a day and record them on the sheet provided.
+You will need to bring them to your post-op appointment.
 You doctor will remove them in the office.